cap-lab/tqsim/README.md

   make install
   ```

 In order to execute TQSim, it is required to provide the detailed specification of the target core architecture.
-You can find a sample configuration file *armv7.cfg* at the main directory of the source tree (We will just call it *QEMU_SRC* for short).
+You can find a sample configuration file *armv7.cfg* at the main directory of the source tree (We will just call it *TQSIM_SRC* for short).
 Set the *ARCH_CONFIG_FILE* environment variable with an export command:

 ```
 export ARCH_CONFIG_FILE=(CUSTOM_DIRECTORY)/armv7.cfg